FinnE145/Lang3Website/docs/basics.md

 z = y           # This variable also does not have a type explicitly specified, but can infer from y's type
 ```

-Using a variable is as easy as writing it's name in an expression.
+Using a variable is as easy as writing its name in an expression.